Add These Soju Bottles To Your Bar Now

 We independently evaluate all of our recommendations.
 If you click on links we provide, we may receive compensation.

-By Betsy Andrews Betsy Andrews Betsy Andrews is a freelance journalist specializing in wine, spirits, food, travel, and the environment.
-Learn about Liquor.com's Editorial Process Updated 03/10/21“Soju is the most fascinating spirit no one knows about,” says Kyungmoon Kim, a master sommelier and the founder of KMS Imports.
+Betsy Andrews Betsy Andrews is a journalist specializing in wine, spirits, food, travel, and the environment.
+Learn about Liquor.com's Editorial Process Updated 03/10/21 “Soju is the most fascinating spirit no one knows about,” says Kyungmoon Kim, a master sommelier and the founder of KMS Imports.
 Though known in the U.S. as a low-cost, boozy accompaniment to a Korean meal, soju has an illustrious history.
 “In Korea, we’ve been brewing rice for over 2,000 years and distilling that rice brew since the 13th century,” notes Kim.
 For generations, small farmstead distilleries made artisan spirits, using pot stills and their own wheat-based yeast starter called nuruk.

 Home distilling declined in the early 1900s when Japan annexed Korea and confiscated rice harvests, says Korean rice wine sommelier Jisung Chun.
 “Then, following the Korean War, the country was so poor that there was not enough rice to eat, so it was banned for use in alcohol.”
 Artisans stopped producing, and in their place, “large producers came up with cheap grains, fruits, sweet potatoes—any starch they could find to produce soju.”
 The results were diluted to less than 20% alcohol and made palatable with artificial sweeteners.
 “That gave rise to today’s cheap, green bottles,” Chun explains.